qnezor/nxSplash/README.md

 ### How to change Kefir splash screen
 Download the splash you want and place it in the `bootloader` folder, agreeing to replace the file

+### Before installing the universal Kefir splash screens
+Change the name of the downloaded splash screen to `bootlogo_kefir.bmp`

 ---
 ### How to change Atmosphere splash screen
 As far as I know, to change Atmosphere Splash Screen you need to rebuild the whole build.